mia-platform/documentation/docs/console/console-extensibility/locations.md

   </div>
 </div>

-Questa location si trova sulle sezioni riguardanti la Company caratterizzati dal prefisso nell'URL `/tenants/:tenantId`.
-Come visibile dall'immagine la sidebar contiene già i gruppi di menu utilizzabili tramite parentId:
+This location is found on sections related to the Company on the URLs with prefix `/tenants/:tenantId` that represent the location path.
+As visible from the image, the sidebar already contains menu groups that can be used via parentId:

 - **GENERAL GROUP** (parentId: `general`)
 - **INFRASTRUCTURE GROUP** (parentId: `infrastructure`)